Privacy Model

 access_token - We store the

-access_token(~14 hours, revocable) so the scanner and dashboard can read your account
+access_token(~14 hours, revocable) so the scanner, dashboard, and/api/v1/*endpoints can read your account - Your

 Your API secret never crosses the network.
 The SHA-256 checksum is useless without the single-use request_token (which expires in ~60 seconds).
 Even if our server were compromised, an attacker could not derive your secret from the checksum.